SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

   - References to filter bars that cannot be found in current file
   - Use of context paths that do not lead to the annotations of types expected for the given building block

-#### Relevant User/Workspace settings for Duplicate ID tags
+#### Relevant User/Workspace

-- `UI5LanguageAssistant.LimitUniqueIdDiagnostics` Set this setting to `true` to limit diagnostics reporting for unique IDs on a single file.
+- `UI5LanguageAssistant.LimitUniqueIdDiagnostics` is set off by default to check all `*.fragment.xml` and `*.view.xml` files for unique IDs.
+If you like to limit this validation to the current file, set it on.

 ### XML View Quick Fix